 Western’s Duty to Accommodate Guidelines affirm the University’s commitment to eliminate disadvantage to employees, prospective employees or clients resulting from a rule, practice, or physical barrier that has or may have an adverse impact on individuals or groups protected under the Ontario Human Rights Code, or identified as a designated group under the Employment Equity Act (including persons with disabilities, women, visible minorities, and Aboriginal persons).
-For additional information on the duty to accommodate visit the website of Equity & Human Rights Services.
+For additional information on the duty to accommodate visit the Human Rights Office website.

 Academic Accommodations for Students with Disabilities

 The Senate Policy entitled Academic Accommodations for Students with Disabilities is published each academic year in Western's Academic Calendar.
 This policy summarizes the process of requesting, granting, and making arrangements for academic accommodation and details the responsibilities of those involved in the process.